List of Art Deco theaters in Metro Manila: Times Theater

-The Times Theater at #480 Quezon Boulevard, near corner A. Barbosa Street, Quiapo, was designed by Ar.
-Luis Z. Araneta with an Art Moderne façade.
-Construction began in 1939, and it opened on 20 February 1941 with pomp and circumstance, with prominent figures present such as Vice President and Mrs. Sergio Osmeña and Mr. and Mrs. Carlos P. Romulo.
+The Times Theater at 480 Quezon Boulevard, near corner A. Barbosa Street, Quiapo, was designed by the architect Luis Z. Araneta with an Art Moderne façade.
+Construction began in 1939, and it opened on 20 February 1941 with pomp and circumstance, with prominent figures present such as Vice-President and Mrs. Sergio Osmeña and Mr. and Mrs. Carlos P. Romulo.
 The theater was notable for having introduced black light for decorative effect, and it was also the first to use ozone to purify and deodorize the venue.
 The theater also made Philippine cinematic history when it introduced the two-way overseas hook-up between Manila and Hollywood, with Deanna Durbin at the other end.
 Miss Durbin starred in the first film showed at the Times, It Started with Eve.
 It made history again when it became the first movie theater to open after the Battle of Manila.
 Unmaintained today, the theater is still operational, and can accommodate 800 people with its single screen operations.